czue/pegasus-docs/front-end.md

 In your project's root directory.
 This will install all the dependencies necessary to build the front end.

+It will also generate a `package-lock.json` file.
+It is recommended that you add this file to source control for consistency across installations.

 ## Building in Development